wowckm11/BudgetTool/README.md

 App is written in Python3.8, saves data in a MySQL database, and allows the user to operate on the database via python code using mysql.connector library.

-As of rn, app works in the terminal, requires a running MySQL server on your machine and has listed commands:
+app has barebone GUI, requires a running MySQL server on your machine and has listed commands:

-Q - quit

-0 - add a person to user's database
+- add a person to user's database

-1 - add an expenditure
+- add an expenditure

-2 - check your expenses, filtering by date, price, category, or user ID
+- check your expenses, filtering by date, price, category, or user ID

-3 - receive status of a user, along with spending-habit suggestions
+- receive stats of a user, based on last 30 days of spending

+- fill database with "stock" info to check out functionality

+- RESET database

 Planned functionality:

-Docker implementation (approx. by 09.09.2022)
+Docker implementation

-GUI and QoL (approx. 16.09.2022 due to holiday leave)